-Due to the early closure of Being Scene this year, we have set up an Augmented Reality experience of artworks from the show where you can view them right in your very own home.
+Due to the early closure of Being Scene 2020 due to COVID-19, we set up an Augmented Reality experience of artworks from the show where you can view them right in your very own home.
 By browsing the online gallery through a smartphone or tablet, you can select a piece to preview which will encourage you to “Visualise On Your Wall”.
 Clicking this button will download the free ArtVisualiser AR app, where you will be able to easily set up where you would like to preview the artwork on your walls.

 Workman Arts presents BEING SCENE, a sweeping exhibition encompassing more than 100 artworks by 66 artists.
 These artists give shape to compelling ideas and narratives, covering a wide range of conceptual and material approaches from diverse experiences.